 Pedja Mužijević Fortepiano

-Mr. Mužijević symphonic engagements include performances with the Atlanta Symphony, Dresden Philharmonic, Milwaukee Symphony, Orquesta Sinfonica in Montevideo, Residentie Orkest in The Hague, St. Paul Chamber Orchestra, Santa Fe Pro Musica, Shinsei Nihon Orchestra in Tokyo, and the Zagreb Philharmonic.
-He has played solo recitals at Alice Tully Hall in New York, Irving S. Gilmore International Keyboard Festival in Kalamazoo, MI, Casals Hall and Bunka Kaikan in Tokyo, Teatro Municipal in Santiago de Chile, Da Camera of Houston, for Arizona Friends of Chamber Music in Tucson, Lane Series at University of Vermont, the Aldeburgh Festival in Great Britain, and many others.
-His Carnegie Hall concerto debut playing Mozart Concerto K. 503 with Oberlin Symphony and Robert Spano was recorded live and has been released on the Oberlin Music label.
+Pianist Pedja Mužijević has defined his career with creative programming, unusual combinations of new and old music, and lasting collaborations with artists and ensembles.
+Pedja’s symphonic engagements include performances with the Atlanta Symphony, Dresden Philharmonic, Milwaukee Symphony, New Jersey Symphony, Spoleto USA Festival Orchestra, Orquesta Sinfonica in Montevideo, Residentie Orkest in The Hague, St. Paul Chamber Orchestra, Santa Fe Pro Musica, Shinsei Nihon Orchestra in Tokyo, and Zagreb Philharmonic.
+He has played solo recitals at Alice Tully Hall, Mostly Mozart Festival’s Little Night Music series, 92nd Street Y, and The Frick Collection in New York; Irving S. Gilmore International Keyboard Festival in Kalamazoo, MI; Terrace Theater at Kennedy Center, Dumbarton Oaks, the Phillips Collection and National Gallery in Washington, DC, for Carolina Performing Arts at UNC Chapel Hill, and Honens Festival in Calgary, Toronto Summer Music, Music in the Morning in Vancouver, McGill University in Montreal, Casals Hall and Bunka Kaikan in Tokyo, Teatro Municipal in Santiago de Chile, Da Camera of Houston, for Arizona Friends of Chamber Music in Tucson, Lane Series at University of Vermont, Spoleto Festival USA, Bay Chamber Concerts, Aldeburgh Festival in Great Britain, and many others.
+His Carnegie Hall concerto debut, playing Mozart Concerto K. 503 with Oberlin Symphony and Robert Spano, was recorded live and has been released on the Oberlin Music label.